fnc12/sqlite_orm/README.md

 cout << "all users count = " << allUsers.size() << endl;
 ```

+# Notes

+To work well your data model class must be default constructable and must not have const fields mapped to database cause they are assigned during queries.
+Otherwise code won't compile on line with member assignment operator.

 # Installation

 Just put `src/sqlite_orm.h` into you folder with headers.
 Also it is recommended to keep project libraries' sources in separate folders cause there is no normal dependency manager for C++ yet.